gnu-octave/octave-odbc/README.md

 On newer versions of Octave, on loading the package the documentation will be available in the Octave documentation pages.

-The Documentation is also installed as a pdf in the installed package folder.
+The Documentation is also installed as a PDF in the installed package folder.

 Online documentation is also available at https://gnu-octave.github.io/octave-odbc/